polyaxon/polyaxon/site/docs/automation/optimization-engine/index.md

 ## Features

  * Easy-to-use: Polyaxon's Optimization Engine is a built-in service and can be used easily by adding a `matrix` section to your operations, you can run hyperparameter tuning using the CLI, client and the dashboard.
- * Scalability: Tuning hyperparameters or neural architectures requires leveraging a large amount of computation resources, using Polyaxon you can run hundreds of trials in parallel and track their progress in an intuitive way.
+ * Scalability: Tuning hyperparameters or neural architectures requires leveraging a large amount of computation resources, using Polyaxon you can run hundreds of trials in parallel and intuitively track their progress.
  * Flexibility: Besides the rich built-in algorithms, Polyaxon allows users to customize various hyperparameter tuning algorithms, neural architecture search algorithms, early stopping algorithms, etc.
  * Efficiency: We are intensively working on more efficient model tuning from both system level and algorithm level.
 For example, leveraging early feedback to speedup tuning procedure.